 Shopping online through Acorns’ partner retailers earns cash-back that gets automatically invested into your portfolio.
 The platform has hundreds of partners, including major retailers like Apple and Nike, so it’s possible to get a significant amount of free money via this method if you regularly shop online.

 Additionally, the site also offers flat-rate bonuses for acting on special offers.
 For example, users were recently offered $10 cash for signing up for a free trial of the Wall Street Journal and $5 cash for getting a free life insurance quote.

-However, Acorns does charge a monthly fee, which starts at $1.
+However, Acorns does charge a monthly fee of $3.
 That means it may not be the best choice if you only use it occasionally, as the fee could overwhelm your returns.

 On the other hand, if you’re the kind of person who struggles to set aside funds for investing, the Round Ups feature (which invests your spare change on your behalf), can be well worth that small fee.

 As for available investments, you can choose from three different portfolios of ETFs based on your risk tolerance.